Concurrent Object Regression: INTRODUCTION

 Several methods have been proposed to estimate the model components $\mu_X, \mu_Y$ and $\beta$, which are functional in nature, including local polynomial kernel smoothing regression \citep{fan:99, fan:00, hoov:98, wu:chiang:00}, smoothing splines \citep{eubank:04, chiang:01} and function approximation of $\beta(\cdot)$ through basis expansion \citep{huang:02}.
 These methods were also adapted for spatial imaging \citep{zhang:11}, ridge regression \citep{manr:18} and other areas.
 Since the linear approach may not capture the true and possibly complex nature of the relationship between $Y$ and $X$, the response and the covariate, a more general nonparametric model may be preferable,

 where the regression function $m$ is assumed to satisfy some basic smoothness properties.

+Unlike a linear regression model, the parametric varying coefficient model in~\eqref{eq:1.1} or the nonparametric concurrent model in~\eqref{eq:1.2} involve the nested structure of the predictor space $(T,X(T))$ and allow the regression function (the coefficient functions in the parametric model) to vary systematically and smoothly in more than one direction.
+We aim to capture the nested predictor space structure and develop a concurrent regression model when the responses are random objects lying in a general metric space.
+To the best of our knowledge, such a model has not been studied before, even though for its Euclidean analogue various methods have been discussed over the years.

-Various methods have been discussed for nonparametric functional concurrent regression over the years, including spline smoothing \citep{maity:17}, Gaussian process regression \citep{shi:07, wang:shi:14} and local kernel smoothing techniques \citep{verz:12}, with various subsequent developments \citep{wang:08, zhu:10}.
-Regression methods have also been considered more recently for manifold-valued responses in curved spaces \citep{zhu:09, cornea:17, yuan:13}, owing to the growing realization that data from many disciplines have manifold structures, including data generated in brain imaging, medical and molecular imaging, computational biology and computer vision.
+Estimation and inference in the nonparametric functional concurrent regression literature include methodologies such as spline smoothing \citep{maity:17}, Gaussian process regression \citep{shi:07, wang:shi:14}, and local kernel smoothing techniques \citep{verz:12} among others, with various subsequent developments \citep{wang:08, zhu:10}.
+Regression methods have also been considered more recently for manifold-valued responses in curved spaces \citep{zhu:09, cornea:17, yuan:13, davi:05}, owing to the growing realization that data from many disciplines have manifold structures, including data generated in brain imaging, medical and molecular imaging, computational biology and computer vision.